alexcleu/alexcleu.github.io/aboutme.md

 title: About me
 ---

-My name is Alex Leu, and this is what I do!

-- I've recently started working in the Optimization Lab team at AdRoll as a Data Scientist.
-- I've recently developed an interest in Shiny and R Markdown by RStudio.
-- I talk a lot about Data Pipeline framework, play with few lanugages(Julia), \
-	and try to optimize everything I've learned @ work to implement in real life.
+Hello, welcome to my page!
+I am Alex Leu, and here's some stuff about me:

+I am a Data Science Engineer that focuses in Optimization @AdRoll Group.
+- My go to language for productionized code is python, ad-hoc analysis in python, and staistical test in R.
+- I have been learning Time Series Modeling lately, and hope to sharpen my skill in it.
+- Over spare time I build bots for my church(usher bot)
+- I also learn Julialang on my spare time.
 - I also like to run.
-I just finished a half marathon in November 2016.
+I just finished full marathon in 2017.
-- I like to play guitar, beatbox, and sing!

 ### my interest
 I am a natural science lifelong learner who recently discovered the beauty